wendyverdonk93/docs/content/tools/recurring-payments/error-response.md

 ### 1000 Error explained
 Transaction not allowed.

 Payment method is disabled or not available.
-Contact our Integration Team at <integration@multisafepay.com> to validate and/or check the settings in your MultiSafepay Control.
+Contact our Integration Team at <integration@multisafepay.com> to validate and/or check the settings in your [MultiSafepay Control](https://merchant.multisafepay.com/)

 ### Causes
 A 1000 error indicates that MultiSafepay does not allow the payment.
 The payment is blocked due to fraud or other settings set in your MultiSafepay Control.